This fun competition will be held on Sunday 26th May 2019

 - In the event of a tie - point difference will decide the winner

-Please register for this event by 12:30pm on the day, or place your name on the entry form on the club notice board..
+Please register for this event by 12:30pm on the day to allow sufficient time for preparation.
 The draw will be made at 12:45 and cards will be prepared for each team.

 Round 1 will commence at 1:00pm